Jędrzej Hanuszczak

-Jędrzej Hanuszczak is a Polish professional footballer who plays as a midfielder for II liga club Warta Poznań.
+Jędrzej Hanuszczak (born 23 March 2008) is a Polish professional footballer who plays as a midfielder for III liga club Unia Swarzędz.
 He is the third youngest player in Ekstraklasa's history.

 Career

 Hanuszczak joined Warta Poznań's academy in 2019.
 He made his professional debut on 22 May 2023 in a 1–1 draw against Piast Gliwice, coming on as a substitute for Adam Zreľák in the 89th minute.
 At the time, Hanuszczak became the second youngest player to make an Ekstraklasa appearance, at the age of 15 years and 60 days.
 He was three days older than the former record holder Janusz Sroka when he made his top-flight debut for Cracovia in November 1969.
+This was his sole official appearance for Warta's senior team until his departure in 2026.

+On 30 July 2026, Hanuszczak signed with III liga club Unia Swarzędz.